 The purpose of the initial assessment is for parents to provide a brief summary of their financial circumstances so that the School is able to establish whether a bursary is likely to be needed.
 It is essential that parents complete the Part A form in full and on time.
-At the School's discretion, incomplete or late forms may not be processed.
+Incomplete or late forms will not be processed.
 Any relevant background information should be included in the "Additional Comments" section of the Part A form.

-The Bursar will assess the Part A and, if it is judged that the child is likely to need or to qualify for a bursary, parents will be asked to submit a more detailed Part B (In-depth Assessment) bursary application form.
+The Finance Bursar will assess the Part A and, if it is judged that the child is likely to need or to qualify for a bursary, parents will be asked to submit a more detailed Part B (In-depth Assessment) bursary application form.